wax-office-of-inspector-general/waxguilds/reports/alohaeosprod/latest.md

 Updates:

+- On Sep 10, 2024 we released the [Cartoon Network x Funko Series 1](https://droppp.io/drop/222/cartoon-network-series-1/) Digital Pop! collection on Droppp.
+This release consisted of 19.5k Standard and 17.5k Premium packs.
-- On Jul 24, 2024 we took a redemption snapshot for [The Star Wars™: Funko Digital Pop!
-Series 1](https://droppp.io/drop/183/star-wars-series-1/) and opened the redemption at https://droppp.io/redemptions.
+- On Sep 13, 2024 we announced the [Alien: Funko Digital Pop!
+Series 1](https://droppp.io/drop/225/alien-series-1/) Digital Pop! drop.
-- On Jul 26, 2024 we announced the [Universal Monsters x Funko Series 1](https://droppp.io/drop/213/universal-monsters-series-1/) Digital Pop! drop.
+- On Sep 24, 2024 we released the [Alien: Funko Digital Pop!
+Series 1](https://droppp.io/drop/225/alien-series-1/) Digital Pop! collection on Droppp.
+This release consisted of 18k Standard and 24k Premium packs.
-- On Jul 30, 2024 we took a redemption snapshot for [April Fools Series 2](https://droppp.io/drop/186/funko-april-fools-series-2/) and opened the redemption at https://droppp.io/redemptions.
+- On Sep 25, 2024 we took a redemption snapshot for [Scooby-Doo x Funko Series 2](https://droppp.io/drop/198/scooby-doo-series-2/) and opened the redemption at https://droppp.io/redemptions.
-- On Aug 2, 2024 we announced the [Rick and Morty x Funko Series 1](https://droppp.io/drop/216/rick-and-morty-series-1/) Digital Pop! drop.
+- On Sep 27, 2024 we announced the [G.I.
+JOE x Funko Series 1](https://droppp.io/drop/228/gi-joe-series-1/) Digital Pop! drop.
-- On Aug 6, 2024 we released the [Universal Monsters x Funko Series 1](https://droppp.io/drop/213/universal-monsters-series-1/) Digital Pop! collection on Droppp.
-This release consisted of 9k Standard and 7k Premium packs and sold out.
+- On Oct 04, 2024 we announced the [Stranger Things x Funko Series 2](https://droppp.io/drop/231/stranger-things-series-2/) Digital Pop! drop.
-- On Aug 11, 2024 we released the [Ricky and Morty x Funko Series 1](https://droppp.io/drop/216/rick-and-morty-series-1/) Digital Pop! collection on Droppp.
-This release consisted of 18k Standard and 17k Premium packs and sold out.
+- On Oct 08, 2024 we released the [G.I.
+JOE x Funko Series 1](https://droppp.io/drop/228/gi-joe-series-1/) Digital Pop! collection on Droppp.
+This release consisted of 10k Standard and 10k Premium packs.
-- On Aug 14, 2024 we took a redemption snapshot for [My Little Pony Series 2](https://droppp.io/drop/189/my-little-pony-series-2/) and opened the redemption at https://droppp.io/redemptions.
+- On Oct 09, 2024 we took a redemption snapshot for [Batman 85th x Funko Series 1](https://droppp.io/drop/201/batman-85th-series-1/) and opened the redemption at https://droppp.io/redemptions.
-- On Aug 16, 2024 we announced the [TMNT x Funko Series 2](https://droppp.io/drop/219/teenage-mutant-ninja-turtles-series-2/) Digital Pop! drop.
-- On Aug 27, 2024 we released the [TMNT x Funko Series 2](https://droppp.io/drop/219/teenage-mutant-ninja-turtles-series-2/) Digital Pop! collection on Droppp.
-This release consisted of 15k Standard and 14k Premium packs and sold out.
+- On Oct 15, 2024 we released the [Stranger Things x Funko Series 2](https://droppp.io/drop/231/stranger-things-series-2/) Digital Pop! collection on Droppp.
+This release consisted of 19.5k Standard and 18.5k Premium packs.
-- On Aug 29, 2024 we announced the [Cartoon Network x Funko S1](https://droppp.io/drop/222/cartoon-network-series-1/) Digital Pop! drop.

 -------------------------------------------------------------------------------------------